-The best way to enjoy Dalat is just stroll around the town discovering the beautiful French villas and palaces, sit around the Xuan Huong Lake during the sunset and go to the night market to taste Da Lat famous fruits.
+The best way to enjoy Dalat is to simply stroll around the town: discovering its beautiful French villas and palaces, sitting around Xuan Huong Lake during sunset and going to the night market to taste Da Lat’s famous fruits.

-In the city surroundings, trekking through the pine forests and sightseeing the lakes and waterfalls are the favorite activities of the travellers.
+In the city surroundings, travelers can enjoy the great outdoors with activities such as trekking through the pine forests and sightseeing at lakes and waterfalls.

 The largest structure in town is the Lycée Yersin, the former Yersin Secondary School built in 1927.
-With its tall belfry in red bricks imported from Europe, the school has reminiscences of Northern France.
+With its tall belfry in red bricks imported from Europe, the school recalls the architecture of Northern France.
 It is now a Teachers University and is open to visit after classes.

-Da Lat Railway Station designed in 1932 by French architects Moncet and Reveron resembles to Deauville-Trouville Railway Station and incorporates elements of Art Deco fusioned with local influences.
+Da Lat Railway Station designed in 1932 by French architects Moncet and Reveron bears a resemblence to Deauville-Trouville Railway Station and incorporates elements of Art Deco, fused with local influences.

-The tour around the city center must include a visit to the former Palaces.
+Don’t miss a visit to the former Palaces.
 There are four in Da Lat, three of which are open to the public.
-The most beautiful is certainly Palace 1 surrounded by opulent gardens.
+The most beautiful is certainly Palace 1, with its opulent gardens.
 It was originally a French-Italian Mansion for a millionaire who owned electric factories in Shanghai.

 Palace 3 used to be the official residence of the Emperor Bao Dai.
 The structure was constructed between 1933 and 1938 and has preserved all the furniture of all the imperial family.
 The building is also surrounded by magnificient gardens.

 The Queen’s Palace can be found behind the Lam Dong Museum.
-Modest by its size, the palace reminds of classical villas on the French Riviera.
+Modest by its size, the palace recalls the architecture of classical villas on the French Riviera.

 Da Lat’s most pictorial hotel property is probably the Ana Mandara Villas, near to Domaine de Marie monastery.
 Former villas for French high-rank public servants have been converted into an exquisite resort: colonial style villas with Art Deco furniture are hidden in pine forests.
 The Dalat Casada Resort is also located in a series of Art Deco French villas surrounded by gardens near Lam Dong Museum.